Navigating a Resume / Employment Gap Caused by a Mental Health Absence

 According to the State of Workforce Mental Health Report, over one-third of employees said work-related stress and burnout were some of the most significant reasons their mental health suffered.
 Unfortunately, many of these employees will be too ashamed to ask for help, or their workplace culture may not foster open communication to make that happen.
 The stigma surrounding mental health can dissipate by showing up to an interview and submitting a resume that presents the positive aspects of owning and overcoming a difficult situation.

-It is illegal in the United States to discriminate based on mental health conditions such as post-traumatic stress disorder, depression, anxiety, and more.
+It is illegal in the United States to discriminate based on mental health conditions such as post-traumatic stress disorder, depression disorder, anxiety disorder, and more.
 Some companies also provide additional mental health resources to help workers keep and excel at their position.

 Workplaces that encourage empathy and offer mental health resources like counseling, flexible work hours, and retreats are more likely to have a happier and more productive workforce.
 Take advantage of these resources if they are available and consider asking for them if necessary.
 Even one individual committed to better mental well-being can encourage a more supportive work culture in the future.